How I Can Help

 Because each person is unique, with different concerns and goals for counselling, the experience will vary depending on the individual.
 I will support you in sharing your concerns and how these concerns are affecting you.
 This may include discussing the personal history that is relevant to your concern.
 Not only does this help me understand what you are experiencing, but it can also be helpful to you in gaining insight into your situation.
 I then work with you to minimize the influence of the problem in your life.
 Change can be difficult, so the speed at which change takes place will be up to you.

-Fees are $200 per 50-minute session, based on the current fee schedule of the Psychologists’ Association of Alberta.
+Fees are $240 per 60-minute session, in align with the current fee schedule of the Psychologists’ Association of Alberta.

 Fees are billed at the beginning of each session.